Interview with Herman Brammer

 A “Yes, strange but someone had to wave the yellow flag.”

-Q You were on aic pilot?
+Q You were on automatic pilot?

 A “Yes, I think I switched off all emotions.
 This is what I have to do, so that is what I do.”